grommet/grommet-icons/README.md

 ```

 ### `<Blank>` Icon
 Any 24x24px SVG may be converted to an icon using the `<Blank>` icon.
+For example:

 ```javascript
 import React from 'react';